qdu-bioinfo/fc-virus/README.md

 # FC-Virus

-FC-Virus is a powerful tool designed for full-length virus genome assembly.
-The package includes precompiled binaries for direct execution.
+FC-Virus is a genome assembly algorithm designed to accurately reconstruct full-length consensus sequences for viral quasispecies.
+A key advantage of FC-Virus is its ability to produce a single consensus sequence that delivers the same assembly outcomes as multiple contigs from other assemblers.

 ## Requirements

 - **Operating System:** Linux
 - **C++ Standard:** C++11 or higher
+- **Boost**

 ## Installation Instructions